mrocklin/blog/_posts/work/2016-03-15-dask-distributed-part-4.md

       --nprocs INTEGER              Number of processes per worker  [default: 1] -h, --help                    Show this message and exit.

+*Note: dec2 was largely built by [Daniel Rodriguez](https://github.com/danielfrg)*

 Run
 ---

-As an example we use `dec2` to create a new cluster of nine nodes, one for the central scheduler and eight for the workers.
+As an example we use `dec2` to create a new cluster of nine nodes.
 Each worker will run with eight processes, rather than using threads.

     dec2 up --keyname my-key-name
             --keypair ~/.ssh/my-key-file.pem
             --count 9       # Provision nine nodes
             --nprocs 8      # Use eight separate worker processes per node

 ### Connect

-From here we ssh into the head node and start playing:
+We ssh into the head node and start playing in an IPython terminal:

     localmachine:~$ dec2 ssh                          # SSH into head node ec2-machine:~$ ipython                            # Start IPython console